-Board Committee
+Board Committee • SPFC

-SPFC

 Since February 2013, Mr. Walton has been the CEO and founder of Game Composites, Ltd., a company that designs and builds small composite aircraft.
 Before founding Game Composites, from June 2011 to January 2013, Mr. Walton worked in our company's International division as a Senior Director, International Mergers and Acquisitions.
-Prior to his service at our company, he was an associate at Allen & Overy, LLP in London from 2007 to 2010, where he advised companies on securities offerings.
+Prior to his service at our company, he was an associate at Allen & Overy, LLP in London from 2007 to 2010, where

+Mr. Walton brings broad-based and valuable international legal and regulatory experience gained from his work on complex, international financial transactions. he advised companies on securities offerings.
 Mr. Walton is also a member of the boards of directors of Crystal Bridges Museum of American Art, Leadership for Educational Equity, the Smithsonian National Air and Space Museum, and the Walton Family Foundation.
 He is a graduate of Georgetown University Law Center, and he holds a bachelor's degree in business administration from the University of Colorado, Boulder.